prettier/prettier/docs/option-philosophy.md

 The more options Prettier has, the further from the above goal it gets. **The debates over styles just turn into debates over which Prettier options to use.**

-The issue about [resisting adding configuration](https://github.com/prettier/prettier/issues/40) has more 👍s than any option request issue.
+The issue about [resisting adding configuration](https://github.com/prettier/prettier/issues/40) has more 👍 than any option request issue.

 So why does Prettier have options at all?